AdobeDocs/campaign-web.en/help/v8/get-started/list-filters.md

 >[!CONTEXTUALHELP]
 >id="acw_attributepicker_advancedfields"
 >title="Display advanced attributes"
->abstract="Only most common attributes are displayed by default in the attribute list.
-Use this toggle to view advanced attributes."
+>abstract="Only the most common attributes are displayed by default in the attribute list.
+Activate the **Display advanced attributes** toggle to see all available attributes for the current list in the left palette of the rule builder, such as nodes, groupings, 1-1 links, 1-N links."

 >[!CONTEXTUALHELP]
 >id="acw_rulebuilder_advancedfields"
 >title="Rule builder advanced fields"
->abstract="Configure advanced filters with advanced fields."
+>abstract="Only the most common attributes are displayed by default in the attribute list.
+Activate the **Display advanced attributes** toggle to see all available attributes for the current list in the left palette of the rule builder, such as nodes, groupings, 1-1 links, 1-N links."

 >[!CONTEXTUALHELP]
 >id="acw_rulebuilder_properties_advanced"
->title="Rule Builder Advanced attributes"
+>title="Rule builder advanced attributes"
->abstract="Use an advanced attributes to define your rule."
+>abstract="Only the most common attributes are displayed by default in the attribute list.
+Activate the **Display advanced attributes** toggle to see all available attributes for the current list in the left palette of the rule builder, such as nodes, groupings, 1-1 links, 1-N links."

 Only most common attributes are displayed by default in the attribute list and filter configuration screens.
 Attributes which were set as `advanced` attributes in the data schema are hidden from the configuration screens.

-Activate the **Display advanced attributes** toggle to see all available attributes for the current list: the attribute list is updated instantly.
+Activate the **Display advanced attributes** toggle to see all available attributes for the current list in the left palette of the rule builder, such as nodes, groupings, 1-1 links, 1-N links.
+The attribute list is updated instantly.

 ![](assets/adv-toggle.png){width="70%" align="left" zoomable="yes"}